kevinveenbirkenbach/cymais/roles/pc-nextcloud/README.md

 To use this role:
 1. Clone the `cymais` repository.
 2. Navigate to the `roles/pc-nextcloud` directory.
-3. Ensure that the `client_username` and `cloud_fqdn` variables are correctly set to match your Nextcloud account details.
+3. Ensure that the `users.client.username` and `cloud_fqdn` variables are correctly set to match your Nextcloud account details.
 4. Execute the role using Ansible, ensuring appropriate permissions are available for installations and configurations.

 ## Customization